MemoryChips/v6-game-engine/README-notes.md

 - Normal

-1. Add warnings output to V6 build as Sandbox already has
+1. Add warnings output to imgui build as Sandbox and v6 have
 1. Consider going to static library

 - Low Priority